pythonlover02/Proton-Sarek/README.md

 ### Valve:
 https://github.com/ValveSoftware/Proton && https://github.com/ValveSoftware/wine

 First of all, we extend our sincere thanks to Valve for their incredible contributions to the Linux gaming community through the creation of Proton, which has made gaming on Linux more accessible and enjoyable for everyone.
 As such, we sometimes use Valve's Proton builds as a base for our internal or public releases, or for comparison with those based on Proton-GE.
-Additionally, much of the code in the wine.inf file is directly sourced from Valve's Proton and Wine.

 ### GloriousEggroll:
 https://github.com/GloriousEggroll/proton-ge-custom && https://github.com/GloriousEggroll/wine-ge-custom

 We would like to extend our gratitude to GloriousEggroll for the creation of both Proton-GE and Wine-GE, which have greatly enhanced gaming on Linux.
 Most of the time, the releases of this project are based on Proton-GE.
-We also use many configurations from the wine.inf file, from both Wine-GE and Proton-GE, particularly the custom per-game configurations.

 ### doitsujin/ドイツ人 (Philip Rebohle):
 https://github.com/doitsujin/dxvk